ElliNet13/online-doom/HACKING.md

 # Coding style guidelines
+## The following are guidelines for writing code in C
 The coding style guidelines for Chocolate Doom are designed to keep the style of the original source code.
 This maintains consistency throughout the program, and does not require the original code to be changed.
 Some